P r o d u c i n g

 As a producer, my job is to balance logistics and creativity in support of the artistic team.
 With The Woolgatherers, I managed fundraising campaigns ranging from $2,000 to $15,000 as well as marketing strategies that sold out numerous performances.
 And, as any theater maker knows, I picked up any and all bits and pieces that needed tending throughout the process, from hiring front of house staff to running out and buying ice myself.
 I also worked as an actor for this company, strengthening my prioritization, delegation, and self-awareness as I balanced creativity and logistics in tandem.

 I stepped away from The Woolgatherers a stronger leader, a more supportive team member, and a lifelong student of group dynamics and interpersonal communication.
 It brings me deep pleasure to bring artists together and help facilitate a shared creative process.
-It is my hope to continue this work as I take my next step in artistic leadership as co-founder of fledgeling Shakespeare-inspired company,

 Photos from 'Eyes of a Blue Dog,' 'Romeo and Juliet,' and 'Genesis 22.'
 The Woolgatherers Theater Group, NY.
 Photos by Ariella Axelbank and others.